Azure/helm-charts/docs/prerequisities/README.md

 Support is forthcoming, and this document will be updated when aggregated APIs are supported.

-# Step 2: Install Helm
+# Step 2: Initialize Helm on the Cluster

 If you created your Kubernetes cluster using `acs-engine` in the previous step, Helm is already installed and you can skip this section.

-Otherwise, you'll need to install Helm yourself.
+Otherwise, you'll need to install the Helm componentry onto your cluster yourself.
 Simply run the following commands from the root of this repository to complete the installation:

 ```console
 helm init --service-account tiller